 If you have a local dealership that you trust, then that’s going to be a place that you’re going to go to first.
 Dealerships will often post photos of satisfied customers in places in order to show you that they have good business practices.
 Before you buy your next car, look at online advertising and see what kind of vibe a dealership is putting out, that way you have at least an initial filter about where to go.

 For families, automobile safety is a primary concern.
-If you’re planning on buying a new family car, then first check that you have to make is that it follows basic safety guidelines.
-This means thinking things through like how well the seat belts in this particular car perform, or where the airbags are, or what the safety rating has been in all the latest car and driver magazines.
+If you’re planning on buying a new family car, then the first check that you have to make is that it follows basic safety guidelines.
+This means thinking things through like how well the seat belts in this particular car perform, or where the airbags are, have they been reset recently with services like https://www.safetyrestore.com/airbag-module-reset-service/8-airbag-module-reset.html?
+Or think about what the safety rating has been in all the latest car and driver magazines.
 The deeper you look into safety, the more comfortable you can be with the choice you eventually make.

 Depending on where you are financially, you may want to make it so that you can sell your car for a reasonable amount of money after a specific amount of time.
 To do this, you have to understand Blue Book values, and be able to plan ahead a little bit when it comes to family purchases and sales.